Search This Blog

 There had been a period at the end of 1985, when I was leading a major rescue, brought about because a large number of examination papers had to be reset and reprinted because the Government Printing Office people had made a total mess of their security.
 In New South Wales, students at the end of their last year of High School, sit public examinations, and the system had been sabotaged.

 My job was quality control.
 I was brought in, well into the year 1985 (guess which nasty little scrote engineered the delays that prevented a timely start!).
 My task was to prevent the errors that had happened in the two previous years, and we did all of that.
-Now, with the last-minute security breach at the end of the year, I had to get a very large number of papers reset in an impossibly short time.
+Now, with the beyond-our-control last-minute security breach at the end of the year, I had to get a very large number of papers reset in an impossibly short time.
 Luckily, my immediate boss had asked me to come up with a War Book, a set of contingency plans.

-Being subversive, I assembled the original thinkers from around the office, the perceived "misfits" and the mavericks, people who thought like me and cared about the job of serving the public.
+Being subversive, I assembled all the original thinkers from around the office, the perceived "misfits" and the mavericks, people who thought like me and cared about the job of serving the public.
 Because I had the cream of the crop, when the alarms sounded, we had a plan for just about everything.

 I had, on instructions from above (not all the high and mighty are complete idiots), interviewed old former administrative and clerical staff, and gathered their dismal forebodings, as well as what they had planned to do if one of their fears became real.

 At that time, staff were either "Professional", meaning graduates, generally teacher-trained, many of whom were refugees from the classroom, and A&C, people who had started as clerks, and worked their way up.
 Like the professionals, they were a mixed bunch, but at the time, the professional people were taking more and more of the senior jobs, and feelings were a little tense.
-Because I was my father's son, and he (as a graduate) had gone from "Admin and Clerical" across to "Professional", he had been seen as having a foot in each camp, and some of them had known me since I was in short pants.
+Because I was my father's son, and he (as a graduate) had gone from "Admin and Clerical" across to "Professional", he had been seen as having a foot in each camp, and some of the people there had known me since I was in short pants.
 The result was that I had unique access, and I used it.

 Everything was done in Ministerially mandated secrecy, behind locked doors.
 I designated a cheap but reliable worker to control the locked door, so my "friend" Ted took away his services.
 Because he controlled the funds, he could do that.
 I found another source of funds that he could not control, and put my own guard in place.